ECOWAS Commission begins consultation for post-2020 vision on South-South – The Sun Nigeria

 Joe Effiong, Uyo

-The Economic Community of West African States (ECOWAS) has begun a two-day National Consultation Workshop on the organisation’s post-2020 vision for the South-South region.
+The Economic Community of West African States (ECOWAS) has begun a-two day consultation workshop on the organisation’s post-2020 vision for the South-South zone.

-Organised by the Ministry of Foreign Affairs, and the Ministry of Finance and National Planning in collaboration with ECOWAS Commission, the event, held in Uyo, Akwa Ibom State, is meant to articulate views of various stakeholders on the impact of ECOWAS vision 2020.
+Organised by the Ministry of Foreign Affairs and Ministry of Finance and National Planning in collaboration with ECOWAS Commission, the event, held in Uyo, Akwa Ibom State, is meant to articulate views of various stakeholders on the impact of ECOWAS vision 2020.

-Head of ECOWAS National Unit, Ministry of Foreign Affairs, Mr JU Oyi, said in his keynote address noted that the workshop was targeted at outlining expectations of the people of Nigeria, with regards to the formulations of ECOWAS vision-2050 documents.
+Head of ECOWAS National Unit, Ministry of Foreign Affairs, Mr. J. U. Oyi, said in his key note address noted that the workshop was targeted at outlining the expectations of the people of Nigeria, with regards to the formulations of ECOWAS vision-2050 documents.

-He averred that with response to many challenges, ECOWAS has established a road map to come up with a post vision-2020 for the sub-region.
+He averred that with response to many challenges, ECOWAS had established a road map to come up with a post vision-2020 for the sub-region.

 Leave a Reply